jobcespedes/demo-multienv/README.md

 6. Test repeating step #4
 > Refer to [multienv Ansible role](https://github.com/jobcespedes/multienv/blob/master/README.md) for how to configure the stackable environment
 ---
-## Quickstart - Podman:
-1. Check that [Podman](https://podman.io/getting-started/installation.html) are installed in your system.
-2. Download this repo: ```git clone --recursive https://github.com/jobcespedes/demo-multienv && cd demo-multienv```
-3. Stack the environment (production over base): ```ansible-playbook -i localhost, multienv.yml -e multienv_podman=true -K```
-4. Test running a _foo_ playbook: ```ansible-playbook foo.yml```
-5. Modify files inside ```environments/<environment>```
-6. Test repeating step #4
----
 ## Description
 This project is for testing a stackable multienvironment directory layout for Ansible.
 The main goal is to have little data and file duplication in a multienvironment Ansible project while maintaining Ansible groups and host granularity.
 The environments are separated.
 However, they are based over the others in a hierarchical way.
 So each one only has the necessary files and artifacts.

-The approach to achieve this is to use [unionfs](http://unionfs.filesystems.org/) and a container for stacking the environments.
+The approach to achieve this is to use [unionfs](http://unionfs.filesystems.org/) and a container (_docker_ by default) for stacking the environments.
+There are other two alternative methods to run it: 2) _podman_ or 3) _binary_ `unionfs` install on the host.
+A variable is used for changing to the preferred method.

 ---
 ## Problem